/

 Image credit: Google Keep

 Image lists can have a vertical or horizontal scroll.
 Horizontal scroll is typically used for devices with touch screens.
-All the ones above are vertical, as the most common option.
+All the ones above are vertical, which is the most common option.
 The following example is interesting: a vertical grid that can scroll horizontally.

 Quilted

-Here on Google Arts & Culture, the images are scrolled in direction from left to the right.
-The website is not made particularly for gadgets with touch screens, but the horizontal orientation makes perfect sense when the images are arranged in chronological order.
+Here on Google Arts & Culture, the images are scrolled in the direction from left to right.
+The website is not made particularly for gadgets with touch screens, but the horizontal orientation makes perfect sense when the images are arranged chronologically.

 Quilted image list developed with Angular Material